ChunmingHe/awesome-diffusion-models-in-low-level-vision/README.md

 Sep.
 2022<br />

 ## <a id="5.">Datasets for low-level vision tasks</a>
-    Due to space limitations, we provide a summary of commonly used datasets for several classical natural low-level vision tasks here (a dataset list for image restoration tasks), including their scales, sources, modalities, and remarks.
+    Due to space limitations, we provide a summary of commonly used datasets for several classical natural low-level vision tasks here, including their scales, sources, modalities, and remarks.
 Clicking on the dataset will redirect you to its download link.

 | Tasks      | Datasets                                                     | Scales      | Sources    | Modalities | Remarks                                                      |
 | ---------- | ------------------------------------------------------------ | ----------- | ---------- | ---------- | ------------------------------------------------------------ |